ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d5 - - - day planning.md

 After presentations:
-- Vote projects (projects chosen by students will go to Hackshow)
+- Vote projects (projects chosen by students will go to HackShow)